Posted February 2010

 A healthy diet should be modified based upon individual genetic makeup, based upon age, chronic degenerative disease, and medical conditions.

 To help determine the best diet possible for each carcinoid patient, Dr. Mechanick says patients can choose to see a registered dietitian, preferably one who specializes in cancer, but also suggests that patients work closely with their carcinoid specialist.
 According to Dr. Mechanick, “There is a shortage of physicians who are experts in nutrition.”
-For a list of physicians who specialize in nutrition, visit the website of the American Board of Physician Nutrition Specialists (ABPNS) at http://main.uab.edu/Sites/abpns/.
+For a list of physicians who specialize in nutrition, click here http://main.uab.edu/Sites/abpns/.

 What is Dr. Mechanick’s most important advice for carcinoid patients?
 “Learn healthy eating, engage in plenty of physical activity, listen to your doctor, and above all else, enjoy life.”